Affidavit of Diligent Search and Inquiry Following Unsuccessful Service of Process

 Important Legal Note

-This website offers licensed private investigative services focused on diligent search and inquiry, along with the preparation of supporting affidavits.
+This website offers Florida based licensed private investigative services focused on diligent search and inquiry, along with the preparation of supporting affidavits.
 It is a privately operated site, not affiliated with any government agency, and does not provide legal advice.
 We are NOT a law firm and do not employee attorneys. .
 Users are encouraged to consult qualified legal counsel regarding statutory requirements for diligent search efforts, filing obligations, constructive service by publication, and applicable court procedures.
 We can guide users but not advise.